doctorray117/minecraft-ondemand/README.md

 ## CloudWatch
 The final step to link everything together is to configure CloudWatch to start your server when you try to connect to it.

 Open the CloudWatch console and change to the `us-east-1` region.
 Go to `Logs` -> `Log groups` -> and find the `/aws/Route 53/yourdomainname.com` Log group that we created in the Route 53 Query Log Configuration.
+Optionally, modify the retention period to delete the logs after a few days so they don't accumulate forever.

 Go to the `Subscription filters` tab, click `Create` and then `Create Lambda subscription filter`.